johnpuddephatt/zwl/src/posts/zero-waste-fashion.md

 \- Building a #ZeroWasteFashion movement.

-Please [get in touch](https://zerowastefashion.fashion.blog/contact/) if you are able to sponsor this project, would like to host an event during fashion week or have any other ideas.
+<br>Please [get in touch](https://zerowastefashion.fashion.blog/contact/) if you are able to sponsor this project, would like to host an event during fashion week or have any other ideas.
 Sign up to to the [mailing list](https://facebook.us12.list-manage.com/subscribe?u=1cd16eceafaf236854a3cf974&id=1982614850) or join the '[Zero Waste Fashion - Leeds](https://www.facebook.com/groups/ZeroWasteFashionLeeds/)' Facebook group to keep updated about #ZeroWasteFashion.